King in Black: Main plot

 Eddie Brock slams onto a car, critically injuring himself.
-Spider-Man appears and tries to help him as the symbiote-possessed Avengers arrive.
-Human Torch shoots a fire blast and tells Spider-Man to take Eddie to the Fantastic Four lab so he can get treated.
-Spider-Man takes Eddie Brock to the Fantastic Four lab while Human Torch buys them time before being possessed.
-Valkyrie tells Spider-Man that Eddie Brock is barely alive and they need to do something quick.
-Spider-Man meets up with Dylan and tells him that his father is still alive but barely.
-The two of them go to the Fantastic Four lab where Blade is arguing with Professor X and Magneto while Black Panther is talking to Reed Richards, Sue Storm, and Jane Foster on what to do.
-They are even shown trying to reach Phil Coulson so that they can get aid from the Squadron Supreme.
-He even inquires about the locations of the Infinity Gems, the Cosmic Cube, and the Ultimate Nullifier.
-Namor arrives and agrees to help them much to the displeasure of Reed Richards.
-Iron Man tells the heroes that he has a plan which is to acquire a small part of a symbiote dragon, have Namor wake up the Black Tide (the ancient Atlantean warriors from Namor's teenage days) in the Mariana Trench, have Blade go to Chernobyl in Ukraine to persuade Dracula to help them, and persuade Mayor Wilson Fisk to hire villains to help defend New York City leading to Mayor Fisk to pay a visit to the Bar with No Name.
-Iron Man manages to take control of a Symbiote Dragon using Extremis and brings the symbiote to Fantastic Four to heal Eddie Brock, but the symbiote starts killing Eddie.
-Dylan uses his power to completely destroy the Symbiote.
-Reed Richards realizes that Dylan is his secret weapon.
-Just then, Eddie flatlines.
+Valkyrie tells Spider-Man that Eddie Brock is barely alive and they need to do something fast to save his life.
+Iron Man tells the heroes that he has a plan which is to acquire a small part of a symbiote dragon, have Namor wake up the Black Tide (the ancient Atlantean warriors from Namor's teenage days) in the Mariana Trench, have Blade persuade Dracula to help them, and persuade Mayor Wilson Fisk to hire villains to help defend New York City.
+Iron Man manages to take control of a symbiote dragon using Extremis and brings the symbiote to Fantastic Four to heal Eddie Brock, but the symbiote starts killing Eddie.
+Dylan uses his power to destroy the symbiote, but Eddie flatlines.

 Silver Surfer passes by the planets that have been attacked by Knull.
-Invisible Woman and Blade are being overwhelmed by symbiotes and Mister Fantastic wants Spider-Man and Wolverine to escort Dylan Brock out to free the rest of the symbiotes hordes.
+Invisible Woman and Blade are being overwhelmed by symbiotes and Mister Fantastic wants Spider-Man and Wolverine to escort Dylan Brock out to free the symbiote hordes.
 The three of them appear to help Invisible Woman and Dylan frees Captain America from his symbiote.
 Knull finds out where Dylan is and is about to get him when Thor arrives.
 Together, Thor and Dylan help free some of the possessed heroes.
 Thor and Knull fight and Thor gains the upper hand until Knull distracts Thor by bringing in his symbiote-possessed Celestials and stabs Thor in the back.
-Iron Man arrives to use his Extremis-infected Symbiote dragon in order to take control of the symbiote-possessed Celestials.
+Iron Man arrives to use his Extremis-infected symbiote dragon in order to take control of the symbiote-possessed Celestials.
 Just before Dylan is about to taken away, Silver Surfer arrives after being summoned by Hugin and Munin.